Analysis and Recommended Settings of the Security Audit Log (SM19 / RSAU_CONFIG, SM20 / RSAU_READ_LOG)

 Answer: The definition of the message BU4 in transaction SE92 might be still wrong depending on the release of the system.
 According to note 539404 recording the events to transport security-relevant objects (BU3, BU4) is not yet implemented.

-The Kernel creates message BU4 “Dynamic ABAP Coding: Event &A Event Type: &B Checksum: &C” to flag usage of
+As described in note 1655743, the Kernel creates message BU4 “Dynamic ABAP Coding: Event &A Event Type: &B Checksum: &C” to flag usage of

 - ‘I‘ for INSERT REPORT